-FEARLESS will meet at 7 p.m. on Monday, September 21, on Zoom.
+FEARLESS will meet at 7 p.m.
+Central time on Monday, May 17, on Zoom.

-If you wish to attend September’s FEARLESS online, send an email to email@example.com your full name and a physical mailing address that we can verify.
+If you wish to attend May’s FEARLESS online, send an email to email@example.com your full name and a physical mailing address that we can verify.

 When we have verified your information, we will send you the sign-in credentials you will need to attend the meeting.
 We apologize but this process is necessary for the safety and security of individuals who attend FEARLESS.